In this article, we profile the 30 most affordable PhD in healthcare administration programs.

 PhD in Health Services Research, Policy, and Administration

-The University of Minnesota offers a PhD in healthcare administration with a focus on research, policy and administration.
-The multidisciplinary degree looks at healthcare through the social, political, and economic lenses that impact the delivery of healthcare.
-Administered through the School of Public Health, the program offers six distinct areas of emphasis and joint degrees including JD/PhD and MD/PhD and more.
-The admission process is holistic and uses data points such as GRE scores and GPA, along with the applicant’s statement of purpose, background and experience, letters of recommendation, and much more.
+The University of Minnesota’s PhD in healthcare administration focuses on research, policy and administration.
+The multidisciplinary degree lets students explore the American healthcare system through the social, political, and economic lenses that impact the delivery of healthcare.
+The program offers six distinct areas of emphasis .
+Joint degrees are also available and include JD/PhD and MD/PhD.
+The admission process is holistic.
+It uses data points such as GRE scores and GPA.
+Other considerations include the applicant’s statement of purpose, background and experience, letters of recommendation, and much more.
 The average admitted student has a 3.43 GPA with a 321 combined (quantitative/verbal) GRE score.
-Minnesota is ranked #70 in national universities by U.S. News and World Report.
+Minnesota is ranked #70 in national universities by U.S. News.

 #26 – D’Youville College